 - Leverage technology to maintain open communication channels with the remote-based team.
-Tools such as Slack enable easy communication between employees and managers.
+Tools such as Slack or Chanty enable easy communication between employees and managers.

 - Restructure how roles are performed; e.g., transition any paper customer records to online databases.

-- Schedule frequent virtual team meetings and team activities to foster inclusion
+- Schedule frequent virtual meetings and team activities to foster inclusion

 - In the same way that managers have concerns regarding lack of accountability on the part of remote employees, so remote employees have concerns regarding feeling part of a team and being engaged with the culture overall.
 To build employee morale, managers should include remote teams in company-wide meetings, special events, such as reward ceremonies or retreats, as well as staff luncheons, and training programs.